bitpay/bitcore/README.md

 * sockets

 # ToDo
-Mongo Models : Bcoin primitives.
+* Mongo Models : Bcoin primitives.
 A Bcoin block does not present all of bitcore's data.
-Reorg testing - Bcoin will handle this but we need to account for this in our mongo indexes.
+* Reorg testing - Bcoin will handle this but we need to account for this in our mongo indexes.
-JSDoc & Unit tests
+* JSDoc & Unit tests
+* Rate Limiting
+* Helmet
+* Rate Limiting